Saxbys Coffee

 Saxbys is a certified benefit corporation fast casual restaurant on the eastern United States.
 Its headquarters are in Philadelphia, Pennsylvania.
 It sells coffee, other drinks, and bakery items.
-Saxbys was founded by Nick Bayer who serves as CEO.
+Saxbys was founded by Nick Bayer who is the CEO.

 History

 Saxbys was founded in 2005 by Nick Bayer.
 Originally, Saxbys started off in Denver with an investment from Bayer, and it expanded into the Philadelphia region.

 In 2009, Saxbys filed for bankruptcy as they were facing 18 lawsuits from former franchisees and investors who said the company owed them money.
 Even though the company was in court, they continued to open up new stores, including one in Center City, Philadelphia.
 According to Bayer, the company was re-built into "something we all believe in".

 In September 2015, Saxbys moved its headquarters from Broomall, Pennsylvania, to Center City, Philadelphia.
 Their new headquarters is over 10,000 square feet and includes a Saxbys shop.

-Saxbys runs an "experiential learning platform" with colleges and universities, including Temple University, Rowan University, Penn State University, and St. Joe's University.
+Saxbys runs an "experiential learning platform" with colleges and universities, including Temple University, Rowan University, Pennsylvania State University, and Saint Joseph's University.
 It has 12 student-run cafes on college campuses.
 Students are able to become "student CEOs" or student café executive officers, receiving academic credit and salary.